 Report and Response Process

-The review committee will prepare a written report to the University Provost that offers a concise, candid appraisal of the unit’s strengths and weaknesses as well as constructive recommendations for making improvements.
+The review committee will prepare a written report to the Provost that offers a concise, candid appraisal of the unit’s strengths and weaknesses, current reputation, reputational potential, and constructive recommendations for making improvements.

-Whenever possible, the committee is encouraged to complete its report during the site visit period and time will be set aside in the itinerary for the committee to work on its draft.
-The draft report may be revised after the visit as desired by the review committee, however the report must be submitted to the Office of the Provost in final form within two weeks.
+Whenever possible, the committee is encouraged to complete a draft of the report during the site visit period and time will be set aside in the itinerary for the committee to work on its report.
+As reflection following the exit interview frequently informs the final report, the draft report may be revised and finalized after the visit.
+However the report must be submitted to the Office of the Provost in final form within two weeks of the site visit conclusion.

 The report will be shared broadly with the unit’s faculty and leadership.
 Written reports should be as direct and frank as possible.
-If there is particular advice that should be transmitted to the University Provost, but is too sensitive to include in the general report, the review committee has the option to write a confidential cover letter to the report that will not be shared with the unit under review and the University Provost will keep such correspondence confidential.
+If the committee wishes to provide advice and/or specific findings to the Provost that are too sensitive to include in the report, the review committee has the option to write a separate confidential memo to the Provost that will not be shared with the unit under review.
+The Provost will keep such correspondence confidential.

-The unit under review is expected to prepare a written response to the review committee’s report within four weeks.
-The response need not address all issues raised in the report and is not a conversation with the review committee, but should be viewed as an opportunity to outline and prioritize its plans based on the input of the review committee.
+The unit under review is expected to prepare a written response to the review committee’s report within four weeks of its receipt.
+The response should be viewed as an opportunity to outline and prioritize the unit’s plans based on the input of the review committee.
+The response need not address all issues raised in the report and is not a conversation with the review committee.
 The downloadable guidelines below provide a framework for structuring the response.

 The following outlines the timetable for submission and distribution of the report and response: